 Certification as a Registered Onsite Wastewater Practitioner

-ROWP Installers are responsible for the physical installation and repair of onsite wastewater systems in accordance with specifications provided by a ROWP Planner or a Professional.
+ROWP Installers: responsible for the physical installation and repair of onsite wastewater systems, in accordance with the specifications provided by a ROWP Planner or a Professional.

-ROWP Planners are responsible for assessment of the site and soil conditions, system design, construction review and certification of system construction.
+ROWP Planners: responsible for the assessment of site and soil conditions, system designs, construction reviews, and the certification of system construction.

-ROWP Maintenance Providers are responsible for maintenance of onsite wastewater systems in accordance with the maintenance plan provided by a ROWP Planner or a Professional.
+ROWP Maintenance Providers: responsible for maintenance of onsite wastewater systems in accordance with maintenance plans provided by a ROWP Planner or a Professional.

-ROWP Private Inspectors are responsible for assessment of existing systems, typically to support real estate transactions or building permit applications.
+ROWP Private Inspectors: responsible for the assessment of existing systems, typically to support real estate transactions or building permit applications.

 The Onsite Wastewater Certification Board establishes ROWP certification requirements and determines certification approval.
 To achieve ROWP certification, individuals must demonstrate specific foundational knowledge, achieve experience under the oversight of an Authorized Person, submit work example documents for review, provide references and successfully complete examinations.

 Certification requirements are complex.
-One-on-one assistance by a qualified trainer/mentor is critical.
-Contact Jim to arrange a call to discuss the path to certification and your training options.
+One-on-one assistance with a qualified trainer or mentor is crucial.
+Contact Jim to discuss the path to certification and your training options.

-The Sewerage System Regulation (SSR) applies to all smaller onsite wastewater treatment systems, including those for houses, small businesses and even small communal systems.
+The Sewerage System Regulation (SSR) applies to all smaller onsite wastewater treatment systems, including those for houses, small businesses or even small communal systems.

-The enactment of the SSR in 2005 also brought new responsibilities for the owner of a sewerage system.
-It is the responsibility of the homeowner to ensure sewage is discharged to a sewerage system that is constructed and maintained in accordance with the regulation … and must ensure that sewage from the structure does not cause a health hazard.
-This means, in part, that owners are required to follow the maintenance plan, and use Authorized Persons (ROWPs) to perform design, installation, repair and maintenance.
-Owners are responsible to ensure the system is operated within the capabilities and limitations of that system.
+The enactment of the SSR in 2005 also brought new responsibilities for sewerage system owners.
+It is the responsibility of the homeowner to ensure sewage is discharged to a sewerage system that is constructed and maintained in accordance with regulations.
+And homeowners must ensure that sewage from the structure does not create a health hazard.
+As a result, owners are required to follow the maintenance plan, and use Authorized Persons (ROWPs) for a system’s design, installation, repair, and maintenance.
+Owners are responsible for ensuring the system operates within its own capabilities and limitations.

 Registered Onsite Wastewater Practitioner

-ROWPs must adhere to a strict Code of Ethics and also follow the Ministry of Health Services’ Sewage System Standard Practice Manual which sets out best practices.
+ROWPs must adhere to a strict Code of Ethics and follow the Ministry of Health Services’ Sewage System Standard Practice Manual, which sets out best practices.

-This is the new term for what used to be called a “septic system.”
+This is the new term for what was previously called a “septic system.”
 Provincial regulations define it as “a system for treating domestic sewage that uses one or more treatment methods and a discharge area, but does not include a holding tank or privy.”
 The term “wastewater” is often used interchangeably with “sewage.”

-Most B.C. homes outside major urban areas do not have access to a public sanitary sewer system – a city sewer hook-up, in other words.
+Most B.C. homes outside major urban areas do not have access to a public sanitary sewer system – otherwise known as a city sewer hook-up.
 That means it is up to the home owner to treat and disperse wastewater on her or his property in accordance with Provincial Regulations.

-These systems are designed to match the expected usage of the building, the number of occupants, the size and type of the planned or existing building, along with the limitations of the property and soil type.
-The goal is to treat and disperse wastewater in a manner that does not cause, or contribute to a health hazard, and minimizes risk to the environment.
+These systems are designed to match the expected usage of the building, the number of occupants, and the size and type of the planned or existing building, alongside the limitations of the property and soil type.
+The goal is to treat and disperse wastewater in a manner that does not cause, or contribute to, a health hazard, and minimizes risk to the environment.

-A system typically includes a septic tank for a physical separation of solids from liquids, and may include a treatment plant or process to promote additional biological treatment.
-Although septic tanks provide some treatment, the microbiology found in those conditions is not as efficient at breaking down the contents of wastewater as conditions within a treatment plant.
+A system typically includes a septic tank for the physical separation of solids from liquids, and may include a treatment plant or a process for promoting additional biological treatment.
+Although septic tanks provide some treatment, the microbiology found in those conditions is not as efficient at breaking down the contents of wastewater as the conditions in a treatment plant.

-From the septic tank or treatment plant/process, the effluent is directed to a soil dispersal area which could be one of many styles including standard trenches, a sand mound or even drip irrigation.
+From the septic tank or treatment plant/process, the effluent is directed to a soil dispersal area, which could be one of many styles, such as standard trenches, a sand mound or even drip irrigation.
 The physical and biological characteristics of the soil continue the treatment process and break down or use the nutrients and otherwise harmful components of the wastewater.

 When functioning as designed and maintained properly, a system will return water into the environment that is safe.

 Many older styles of systems used a simple gravity-based means to transport fluids from the home to the final soil treatment area.
 Today many systems require a pump set into a separate chamber with a control panel and alarms for monitoring its operation.
-These more advanced methods can improve the lifespan of the system, often substantially, but with these components comes an added cost over the older, simpler styles.
+These more advanced methods can improve the lifespan of the system, often substantially.
+But these components come with an added cost over the older, simpler styles.
 Simple gravity dispersal systems are allowed on some sites with substantial depth of favourable soil, but many sites are not suitable for these simpler systems.
 More advanced systems that provide uniform dispersal to the entire dispersal field are often a requirement rather than an option.